aws-samples/aws-media-asset-preparation-system/docs/GettingStarted.md

 1. Navigate to the AWS Amplify console and retrieve the production URL for your Amplify deployment.
 2. Remotely connect to your EC2 edit instance via RDP or Teradici following the instructions in this [blog post](https://aws.amazon.com/blogs/media/getting-started-with-aws-cloud-video-editing/).
-3. Open a web browser (Chrome is preferred), and go to the Amplify URL from step 1.
+3. Open a web browser on the instance (Chrome is preferred), and go to the Amplify URL from step 1.
-4. You should be prompted with a sign-in page.
+4. You will be prompted with a sign-in page.
 You should use the admin user you created in the previous section. *Note: you will be prompted to change your password, and may also be prompted to enter an email for account recovery purposes*
 5. Once logged in, you will see the MAPS interface (shown below).

 ![](../images/maps_main.png)